abelennon/Azure-SOC/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/yo0TDsK.png)

-The architecture of the mini honeynet in Azure consists of the following components:

-- Virtual Network (VNet)
-- Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
-- Log Analytics Workspace
-- Azure Key Vault
-- Azure Storage Account
-- Microsoft Sentinel

-Regarding the "BEFORE" metrics, all resources were initially deployed in a manner where they were accessible to the internet.
-This included the Virtual Machines which had their Network Security Groups and built-in firewalls configured to allow all traffic, and all other resources were deployed with public endpoints that were visible to the internet.
+Concerning the "BEFORE" metrics, all resources were deployed initially in a way that made them accessible via the internet.
+This encompassed the Virtual Machines, which had their Network Security Groups and built-in firewalls configured to permit all traffic, and all other resources were deployed with public endpoints that were visible to the internet.

-Concerning the "AFTER" metrics, the Network Security Groups were fortified by blocking ALL traffic except for my admin workstation.
+Regarding the "AFTER" metrics, the Network Security Groups were fortified by blocking ALL traffic except for my admin workstation.
 Additionally, all other resources were safeguarded by both their built-in firewalls and Private Endpoint.

 ## Attack Maps Before Hardening / Security Controls
 ![MSSQL Auth Failures](https://i.imgur.com/SdtbwDI.png)<br>